-The good news is you do get some tax advantages, even if you do have to manage your own records.
+The good news is you do get to claim self employed tax deductions, even if you do have to manage your own records.
 However, as long as you follow the tax guidelines, you can receive some amazing benefits.

 Today we are sharing some tax tips that will allow you to get the most out of being your own boss, while avoiding trouble with the IRS.